basis-technology-corp/tcl-regex-java/README.md

 ## TODO ##

 * Backreferences.
-Initial unit test fails, runtime code does not take backref path, probably compiler failing to set the flag.
+Troubles in the compiler.

 * More unit tests; try for full coverage with simple tests.

+* Convert runtime to take CharSequence instead of array/indices.

 * Errors.
 ** parser to report offsets in error messages